Painlev'e 2 equation with arbitrary monodromy parameter, topological recursion and determinantal formulas: Jimbo-Miwa Lax pair for Painlev e

 \subsection{Hamiltonian system and tau-function of the JM Lax pair}

-The tau-function are classically defined since the works of Jimbo-Miwa-Ueno \cite{JMI} from which an alternative formulation was also presented in \cite[\S1.5.3]{P2WithoutCoeffFull}.
+The tau-function are classically defined since the works of Jimbo-Miwa-Ueno \cite{JMI}.
 For the JM pair, these quantities are easy to derive (the leading order of the matrices $\mathcal{D}(x,t)$ and $\mathcal{R}(x,t)$ when $x\to \infty$ are both diagonal) and can be directly adapted from the known $\hbar=1$ case.
-The Hamiltonian system attached to the JM pair \eqref{JMLaxPair} is: \beq \left\{
+The Hamiltonian system attached to the JM pair \eqref{JMLaxPair} is:

-\right.\eeq where $H_{\rm JM}$ is the Hamiltonian for Painlev\'e 2:
+where $H_{\rm JM}$ is the Hamiltonian for Painlev\'e 2: